Welcome to Anatomy & Physiology!

 Extra Credit: I do not offer extra credit.

 Cell Phones: Cell phones are not permitted for use in class unless directed by the teacher.
-All cell phones will be placed in the provided cell phone pocket chart hanging at the front of the classroom before class starts and will be “parked” there until class is over.
+All cell phones should be put away before class starts and on silent or off.
 Students caught with a cell phone will have their phone taken up and given to the Assistant Principal.
 A parent must then come to pick up the phone and will be charged $15 for recovery.

 Assignment Resubmission: Resubmissions are permitted at my discretion.
 Any assignments allowed resubmission will provide students an opportunity to recover half of the credit lost.
 The following are general guidelines for resubmissions and are subject to additional requirements: